 SECTION D - STRUCTURE OF THE AAC

 The AAC is intended to be comprised of an accurate, and thus diverse, reflection of the key stakeholders of the web and online advertising industry.
-The AAC shall consist of a maximum of eleven (11) Representatives, but not fewer than four (4) Representatives, which Representatives shall in all cases include:
+The AAC shall consist of a maximum of eleven (11) Representatives.